United Kingdom Energy Information

 The power sector accounted for 35% of coal consumption in 2019, down from 88% in 2012.

 Graph: COAL CONSUMPTION BREAKDOWN BY SECTOR (2019, %)

 Interactive Chart United Kingdom Coal and Lignite Domestic Consumption

 Electricity consumption has remained quite stable since 2014 (302 TWh in 2019).
 It fell by 1.3%/year between its peak of 357 TWh in 2005 and 2014.

 Graph: ELECTRICITY CONSUMPTION (TWh)

-The electricity consumption split between sectors has been stable: households are the main electricity consumers (34%) followed by services (30%) and industry (30%).
+The electricity consumption split between sectors is quite stable: households are the main electricity consumers (34%) followed by services (30%) and industry (30%).